Til7701/nonel/README.md

 # Known TODOs

 - `XSetErrorHandler() called with a GDK error trap pushed.
 Don't do that.` when running on linux
-- (maybe remove graalvm usage?)
+- maybe use maven plugin management

 # Native Package Example for JavaFX Application

-By default, the sample app is built with jpackage, but it can also be built into a fat jar and further into a native image with GraalVM.
-All of these options are configured for linux and windows and run automatically via GitHub workflows.
+This sample app is built with jpackage.
+In previous iterations of this project, it could also be built into a fat jar and further into a native image with GraalVM.
+However, these two options have been removed to reduce complexity of the build process.

 ## Building with jpackage